krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 asyncProfiler.clearContextId();
 ```

-If there is any sample gathered during ```actualWork()``` the profiler can add ```contextId``` to
+If any sample is gathered during ```actualWork()```, the profiler can add ```contextId``` to
 the sample in the JFR file.
-Such a functionality is introduced in
+Such functionality is introduced in
 [Context ID PR](https://github.com/jvm-profiling-tools/async-profiler/pull/576){:target="_blank"}.
-For now that PR is not merged to the master, but it's a matter of paperwork, I hope it will be
+For now that PR is not merged into master, but it's a matter of paperwork; I hope it will be
 merged soon.

 ### Spring Boot microservices
 {: #context-id-spring }

-Let's try to join Spring Boot microservices with the contextual profiling.
+Let's try to join Spring Boot microservices with contextual profiling.
 In Spring Boot 3.0
 we have included **Micrometer Tracing**.
-One of its functionalities is generating **context ID**
+One of its functionalities is generating a **context ID**
 (called ```traceId```) for every request.
-That ```traceId``` is passed during execution to
+That ```traceId``` is passed during the execution to
 other Spring Boot microservices.
 We just need to pass that ```traceId``` to the async-profiler
 and we are done.

-Since that PR is not merged to the master you need to compile async-profiler from sources.
+Since that PR is not merged into master, you need to compile the async-profiler from sources.
 I compiled it on my Ubuntu x86 with glibc
 [here](https://github.com/krzysztofslusarski/async-profiler-demos/blob/master/libasyncProfiler.so){:target="_blank"}.
-It may not work on every linux on every machine.
-If it's your case, just compile the
+It may not work on every Linux on every machine.
+If this is your case, just compile the
 profiler from sources.
-It's really easy.
+It's straightforward.

-Ok, let's integrate it with an async-profiler.
-This time I will use the Java API.
-For a start simple
+Ok, let's integrate it with the async-profiler.
+This time I will use the Java API:
-utility class:

 ```java
 public abstract class AsyncProfilerUtils {